benjaminion/LLL_erc20/README.md

   over coding in EVM directly.

-LLL is one of the three living languages for Ethereum contract creation, alongside Solidity and Serpent (which itself compiles to LLL).
+LLL is one of the three living languages for Ethereum contract creation, alongside Solidity and Serpent/Viper (which itself compiles to LLL).
 If you have the Solidity compiler, then you may well have LLL already.
 It's bundled with some of the `solc` releases as `lllc`.

 It's fair to say that LLL is lagging substantially behind Solidity in popularity for contract creation.
 But Daniel Ellison of ConsenSys is on a